How to pay international contractors in Costa Rica

 Many global companies are choosing to hire talented independent contractors in Costa Rica.
 Finding a Costa Rican contractor is just the first step of the process, though.
 Before they start their work, you need to figure out what steps to take to comply with Costa Rica’s labor laws.
 And learn how it differs from planning to hire employees or offer benefits in Costa Rica.

-Learn what you need to know to classify independent contractors correctly, how to manage them, and pay them according to Costa Rica's employment laws.
+Read our step-by-step guide to learn how to classify independent contractors correctly, manage them, and pay them according to Costa Rica's employment laws.

-Step #1: Classify your workers in Costa Rica
+Step #1: Classify your workers

 Costa Rican independent contractors must be classified correctly.
 Understand the difference between empleado (employees) and contratista independiente (independent contractor).
 In Costa Rica, contractors fall under the Código Civil (Civil Code), the legal entity that oversees and governs the legal system surrounding contracts.